 In May of 1883, Lucius Sargent applied for (and subsequently received) permission to build a stable at the rear of the property.

-Lucius Sargent died in November of 1893, and Marian Sargent moved thereafter to the Tudor at the corner of Beacon and Joy Streets.
-By the 1903-1904 winter season she was living with her widowed father at 315 Dartmouth (Hetty Coolidge had died in March of 1901).
+Lucius Sargent died in November of 1893.
+Marian Sargent and their daughter, Mehitable (Hetty) Appleton Sargent, moved to the Tudor at the corner of Beacon and Joy Streets, and then to the Empire at 333 Commonwealth.
+By the 1903-1904 winter season they were living with her widowed father at 315 Dartmouth (his wife, Hetty Coolidge had died in March of 1901).

 Thomas Jefferson Coolidge, Jr., was a banker and co-founder (with his father) of the Old Colony Trust Company.

 Thomas Jefferson Coolidge, Jr., died in April of 1912.
-Clara Coolidge continued to live at 184 Beacon.
+Clara Coolidge continued to live at 184 Beacon and in Manchester.

 In July of 1917, she applied for (and subsequently received) permission to remodel an existing garage (presumably the former stables, being used as a garage), bringing it into conformance with fire and building code requirements.